fpaskali/neck-swe-classification/README.md

 ### Scripts manual ####

 #### Summary Image Generator (summary_image_generator_RGB.py) ####

-This script generates mean, median, std and median absolute deviation(MAD) summary image, by applying the above operations to the RGB values of the shear wave elastography images for the both groups.
+The script generates mean, median, std and median absolute deviation(MAD) summary image, by applying the above operations to the RGB values of the shear wave elastography images for the both groups.

 Usage: